QBOID Confidential and Proprietary Information

 enabled |

-Parcel Pallet | When enabled , JPEG format will be used for image , imagecolor and imageseg fields when transferred over WiFi.PNG will instead be used if the option is disabled .imageseg will be forced to PNG when Compute Alpha Channel is enabled, regardless of the value of Use JPEG format .Note: To conserve resources and limit bandwidth usage, the resolution of PNG images will be capped at 1MP when transferred over WiFi.
-Such a limitation will be relevant only if 13MP is selected as Color Resolution .
+Parcel Pallet | When enabled, JPEG format will be used for image, imagecolor and imageseg fields when transferred over WiFi.PNG will instead be used if the option is disabled.imageseg will be forced to PNG when Compute Alpha Channel is enabled, regardless of the value of Use JPEG format.Note: To conserve resources and limit bandwidth usage, the resolution of PNG images will be capped at 1MP when transferred over WiFi.
+Such a limitation will be relevant only if 13MP is selected as Color Resolution.
 A pop-up will inform the user about the 1MP limitation when 13MP+PNG configuration is selected. |

-Custom request header
+Custom request header settingsAdded in 2.4.2

-Under the section Settings -> Data Settings -> WiFi API -> Custom request header
+Under the section Settings -> Data Settings -> WiFi API -> Custom request header, the HTTP/HTTPS headers can be customized.

-Entry | App | Description |
+| Entry | App | Description |

 Authorization header |